chenruipu/chenruipu.github.io/_pages/about.md

   - /about.html
 ---

-Self introduction
+Introduction
 ==========
-I am a research assistant now, hanlding adquent skills revelant to bioinformatics.
-I was really interested in biology and computer science when i was a college student.
-So, i try to learn bioinformatics.
-Futuanatly, there were some high quality CS classes in my curriculum.
-Also, I learned Python and R scripts by myself.
+I am a research assistant, handling adequate skills relevant to bioinformatics.
+When I was a college student.
+I majored in Biotechnology and I was really interested in not only biology and computer science.
+So, I tried to learn bioinformatics.
+Fortunately, there were some high-quality CS classes in my curriculum.
+Also, I learned Python and R by myself.
+During that time, I was attracted by machine learning, then I learned the knowledge about it and tried some classic machine learn projects like hand-written digits recognition.